whistlegraph/aesthetic-computer/README.txt

 *** iOS Native App ***
   - [] Figure out the best way to make a wrapper now.
+  - [] Get stickers into a keyboard / live sticker creation with the drawing tools.
+(Research in GPT)
   - [] Also get it work on Android too.
 (Can use Browserstack for APK testing.)
   - [] Add notifications.
   - [] Submit to store with notifications enabled, usernames and posts.